 So maybe they will all dry up then?

 No, they will not.
 But the foundations of the houses, the walls of the canals in Istrian stone, and all the ingenious craftsmanship that has withstood high waters, currents, and subsidence for a thousand years, are at risk.
 It is not so much the canals.
 It’s everything else that is facing enormous challenges.
 And the biggest challenge of them all are the rising sea levels.

 … Now, really, are there sharks in Venice?

 Well, actually there are… Or there could be.
 No, not that you would have any possibility to be able to witness one splashing around in Canal Grande.
-And you shouldn’t avoid swimming in the canals for that reason… There are other reasons for not swimming in the canals.
+And you shouldn’t avoid taking a dive into the canal for that specific reason… There are other strong reasons for not swimming in the canals.